-Currently there are 81 recognised species of cetacean comprising of 11 species of baleen whale and 70 species of toothed whales which includes all dolphins and porpoises.
+Currently there are 92 recognised species of cetacean comprising of 11 species of baleen whale and 70 species of toothed whales which includes all dolphins and porpoises.
 The dolphin family known as delphinidae, is made up of 33 different members.

 Dusky Dolphins

-Kaikoura's special dolphin species is the dusky dolphin.
+Kaikōura's special dolphin species is the dusky dolphin.

-Hectors Dolphins
+Hector's Dolphins

 Common Dolphins

-While Common Dolphin sightings are mainly in the summer, winter sightings are not uncommon.
+While common dolphin sightings are mainly in the summer, winter sightings are not uncommon.

 Orca